Franktra/Ethical_ELLA_Chatbot/README.md

 ## Usage 📚🚀

-To use the Ethical-Ella chatbot:
+To use the Ethical-Ella chatbot do listed instructctions in `bot.py`:

 1. Load and preprocess the data: Implement the `load_and_preprocess_data` function to load and preprocess the dataset for training the chatbot model.